 Columbine’s Book Offerings

 Columbine offers a selection of books through the Bookstore.
 These publications result from Columbine projects, publications by Columbine members, and other items helpful to genealogy researchers.

 The Columbine Bookstore acquires selected genealogy research books that are sold at discounted prices.
 The Bookstore is open for business during Tuesday afternoon meetings as well as special seminars.
 This member operated store has served CGHS members for over thirty years.

 Available Columbine Publications

 When Columbine produces books or publications, they are available for purchase at the Bookstore until all copies are sold.
-Currently the following items are available:
+Previously published Columbine project books are currently sold out.

-- Celebrating Our 35th Anniversary 1973~2008: Our History, Activities, Achievements, Awards and 35yr membership roll.
+- Celebrating Our 35th Anniversary 1973~2008: History, activities, achievements, awards and 35-year membership roll.
 Gary W. Routh & CJ Backus, co-editors.
-Booklet, 96p.
+Booklet, 96 p.
 Copies available at bookstore and mail order.

 - CGHS Member Surnames CD: This is a compilation of all of the names submitted in pedigree form from an ongoing project that dates back into the 1970s.
 CD-ROM available.